samarjabb/Info2300/README.md

 I chose Apache 2.0 license besauce:
 Users can utilize the Apache 2.0 license in any commercially licensed software or enterprise application.
 As I work with enterprise applications it will be helpfull.

+I'm making the final change to the Readme file